With Sportpesa back in operation, many gamblers have been asking whether the two jackpots are back on offering.

 At Multibets Kenya, we have something for everyone and always remember to bet responsibly.

-Welcome to yet another Sportpesa Megajackpot Post-Match Analysis.
+Welcome to yet another SPORTPESA MEGAJACKPOT, POST-MATCH ANALYSIS – THE BREAKDOWN-6.
 We managed to get 6/17 correct predictions which were poor by our standards.
 There were close calls and red cards that threw some of the games off not to mention a mind boggling total of 6 draws with 3 of them coming in the last 4 matches: but as always, we like to take on any loss as a challenge to do better.
 With that in mind, below is the breakdown of the results as well as an in depth look of our research methodology in the hopes that with each loss we all gain a lesson that could potentially set us on our way back to the Sportpesa Megajackpot Bonus once again in the coming week.

 Preston vs Wigan